Scan time: 2-3 minutes / Read time: 3-5 minutes

 Tiny.
 Specific.
 Doable.

 He closes with: "One jar of miso-lime sauce.
-Three different proteins.
+Three proteins.
 Same prep time.
 Lunch you'll actually open."

-Three paragraphs.
-One job each.
 Bryan ships every Saturday before his morning run.

 You just tell it the stuck-spot and what it's costing your reader.